 Within another half hour, we broke out of the forest and joined a 4WD track.
 From here, the views got better and better the more we climbed.
 The day also grew hotter.
 Eventually, we reached a ridge that brought us the last bit to the summit.
 From the summit, we had 360º views of the lakes, back to Wanaka, and into Mount Aspiring National Park.
 We also could see parasailers overhead — and below.

 As we planned our drive to Aoraki / Mount Cook, we decided that we did not want to rush the drive to make dinner.
-So, we decided to get dinner in Wanaka, deciding on some savory pies and sandwiches from The Doughbin / Bakery (TripAdvisor).
+So, we decided to get dinner in Wanaka, deciding on some savory pies and sandwiches from The Doughbin / Bakery.
 By chance, we lucked into their end-of-day specials.
-We ate the pies there (very good!), saved our sandwiches for later, and set out for Aoraki / Mount Cook.
+We ate the pies there (very good!), saved our sandwiches for later, and set out for Aoraki / Mount Cook National Park.

-Read more about planning our hiking trip to New Zealand’s South Island.
-We’ll have posts on the rest of the trip soon.
+Read on to the next part of our trip, or more about planning our hiking trip to New Zealand’s South Island.